atorma/nxt-robot-reinforcement-learning/README.md

 # nxt-robot-reinforcement-learning
 Implements reinforcement learning algorithms such as Q-learning (incl. eligibility traces), prioritized sweeping, and Monte-Carlo planning.
 Uses these algorithms to teach a robot to explore and avoid collisions.
 A robot control interface is implemented for <a href="http://simbad.sourceforge.net/">Simbad</a> simulator and Lego NXT using <a href="http://www.lejos.org/">LeJOS</a>.

 The NXT robot works by periodically sending its sensor data to a PC and expecting control commands back.
-The PC runs a learning algorithm using the sensor data and control commands as input and outputing
+The PC runs its learning algorithm between these cycles.

 Modules
 * RobotCore: functionality common for the LeJOS NXT robot and the simulated robot, most notably DiscreteRobotController.java.
 Use only classes that LeJOS JVM understands.